 - muscle relaxants

-Alternative therapies include acupuncture, chiropractic, massage, and transcutaneous electrical nerve stimulation (TENS).
-Make sure you are dealing with a licensed professional when using these methods.
+Make sure you’re seeing a licensed professional when using these methods.